AndersWik/anderswik.github.io/_posts/2014-10-06-Git-Commands.markdown

 layout: post
 title:  "Git Commands"
 date:   2014-10-06 22:30:00
-updated:   2015-04-03 22:30:00
+updated:   2015-05-26 22:30:00
 categories: Miscellaneous
 ---

+There are some nice assets online to learn git.
+Like this interactive [thing on github][try].
+There is also a free [book][book].
+If that is to much here are some short notes.
 To start using git you only need to know some basic commands.

 {% highlight bash %}
 git init